 Wonderland GJ Landslider

 Slider is a handsome chamoisee buck with a great dairy lineage.
-He is out of Stormwatcher My Charlotte (Reserve Champion ND Senior Doe at North Thompson Fall Fair 2016) to US import Cammana OMF Gold Jackpot.
+He is out of Stormwatcher My Charlotte (Reserve Champion ND Senior Doe at North Thompson Fall Fair 2016) to US import Camanna OMF Gold Jackpot.
 Charlotte’s sire is US import Odds Are D Mighty Midas.
 Slider’s littermate sister, My Blondie, freshened with a lovely high and wide udder.
 With strong US breeding on both sides of his pedigree and a great top line and rump length, we have high hopes for Wonderland Landslider and look forward to seeing what he throws!

 Outlaw’s Blue Taffy

 With a lineage of friendly goats, this buckskin girl comes by her sweet and easy-to-handle personality honestly – never even needing to be trained to the milking stand!
 She has good size, angulation, great foreudder attachments and udder floor, and good sized teats and orifices with quick milk let-down.
 Linebred on her US sire Camanna FS Sudden Impulse who is known for milk production, she is moonspotted, polled and blue-eyed!
-We haven’t been able to truly assess her capacity yet; but in her first kidding with us as a 2nd freshener she raised her set of quads without assistance AND also fed the other 5-7 kids in the herd while we milked her once daily for 3 months.
+In her first kidding with us as a 2nd freshener, Taffy raised her set of quads without assistance AND also fed the other 5-7 kids in the herd while we milked her once daily for 3 months.
 This was a little wearing on her as she continued to feed her four daughters into her next pregnancy; so we feel we haven’t fully seen Taffy’s full potetential.
 Still, we were very happy with her third freshening capacity: 1.86 lbs on 12 hr hold, 6 weeks fresh .